 The Center recognizes the post-retirement health care plan liability as the unfunded APBO in its financial statements.
 All previously unrecognized actuarial gains or losses are reflected in the statement of financial position.
-The plan items not yet recognized as a component of periodic plan expenses, but included as a separate charge to net assets, are unamortized actuarial net gains of \$17,859,584 and \$13,554,627 for the years ended June 30, 2022 and 2021, respectively.
+The plan items not yet recognized as a component of periodic plan expenses, but included as a separate charge to net assets, are unamortized actuarial net gain of \$19,397,998 and \$17,859,584 for the years ended June 30, 2023 and 2022, respectively.

-The pension-related changes other than net periodic pension cost increased net assets by \$4,304,957 and \$13,554,627 for the years ended June 30, 2022 and 2021, respectively.
+The pension-related changes other than net periodic pension cost increased net assets by \$1,538,413 and \$4,304,957 for the years ended June 30, 2023 and 2022, respectively.